irvantaufik28/LIBRARY-API-backend-test-case/README.md

 test each endpoint in swagger

-- enter swagger for customer : `localhost:3000/docs`
+- enter swagger : `localhost:3000/docs`
 - login and get token
 - add token in authorization (in accordance auth)
 - testing all endpoint